gehadelkoumy/Communication-system-based-on-OFDM/README.md

 <br>

 ### The goal is to generate a probability of error curves against the signal-to-noise ratio for different modulations schemes and under different MIMO setups.
-These curves are described in the PowerPoint.
+These curves are described in the attached PDF.